 Playing the match the hatch game is really pretty simple.
 Just let the presumed forage of the sought species guide your profile selection, and adjust and experiment from there.

 But if there could be just one rule when it comes to selecting fishing lures in general, it would have to be “there are no rules.”
 And sometimes going against the grain can bring amazing results.
-Case in point, the Impulse Crazy Legs and the Impulse T-Bone.
+Case in point, the Impulse Crazy Legs, and the Impulse T-Bone.
 These profiles simply imitate something that looks edible, rather than a specific creature, yet they both excel at catching fish.
 They give a new look to a school of panfish, and although they catch plenty of fish right out of the package, they’re designed to be customizable.
-I first got my hands on these when there was still some ice in my neck of the woods, and was honestly a little surprised at their effectiveness.
+I first got my hands on these when there was still some ice in my neck of the woods and was honestly a little surprised at their effectiveness.

 On the Impulse Crazy Legs, removing the two outer “legs” makes for an awesome vertical presentation.
 Now in the open water season, I’ve found that removing the middle leg, and fishing it beneath a float with a pull and pause retrieve is absolutely deadly.
 The two outer legs will swim inward on the pull, and then return outward on the pause.
 It’s a killer way to cover water with such a small bait.

 All Northland’s panfish profiled plastics feature their Impulse formula, of which I’ve been made a believer.
 Once fish pick up an Impulse bait, they simply don’t let it go.
-All unrigged panfish plastics also come in the new 20 count disc packaging, that make the handling of tiny baits (especially with cold fingers), easier than ever.
+All unrigged panfish plastics also come in the new 20 count disc packaging, which makes the handling of tiny baits (especially with cold fingers), easier than ever.
 No more digging into a tiny zip bag to try and retrieve a single bait.
-The clear discs also lock together to form a stacking system, perfect for organizing plastics to your liking, and taking just what you need for a particular body of water.
-Easy carry too - a stack of several easily fits into the pocket a rain jacket, ice jacket, or wader pouch.
+The clear discs also lock together to form a stacking system, perfect for organizing plastics to your liking and taking just what you need for a particular body of water.
+Easy carry too – a stack of several easily fits into the pocket a rain jacket, ice jacket, or wader pouch.